Sloppy Joe Hawaiian Roll Sliders

 I like to use a pastry brush here to ensure every roll gets a nice, even coating of butter.

-Step 4: Bake Until Melted and Golden
+Step 4: Bake to Melt and Crisp

 Cover the baking dish tightly with aluminum foil and bake for 20 minutes at 375°F.